kucherenko/jscpd/README.md

 #### Format

 The list of formats to detect for duplications.
+Available over [150 formats](docs/supported_formats.md).

 Example:
 ```bash